Royal Brunei Airlines Logo PNG

 1985 – 2012

 Since Royal Brunei Airlines is Brunei’s flagship carrier, its logo features key national symbols.
-Culturally, this emphasizes the airline’s importance to the nation and plays a significant role in promoting a positive image of the country abroad.
-It also demonstrates authenticity and national pride, instilling a sense of trust in passengers.
+Culturally, this underscores the airline’s importance to the nation and helps promote a positive image of the country abroad.
+It also demonstrates authenticity and national pride, instilling trust in passengers.

-The design of diagonal yellow and white stripes, complemented by a single black line, evokes the Brunei flag.
+The diagonal yellow-and-white stripes, complemented by a single black line, evoke the Brunei flag.
 On this background, the state emblem is depicted in a white circle.
 Traditionally maroon in color, it consists of several elements forming a symmetrical design:

 - The center features a crescent moon with its tips pointed upwards.
 This Islamic symbol honors Brunei’s religion.
 The Arabic script reads, “Always in service with God’s guidance.”